rsa17826/vex-plus-plus/readme.md

       - left: it will move right
       - user: it will move whichever way the player was facing when entering it

-- **Quadrant**: kills the player on contact and will spin counterclockwise
+- **Quadrant**: kills the player on contact and will spin clockwise
   - **settings**:
     - **color**
     - **attachesToThings**